zhougroup-uic/zhougroup-uic.github.io/DIRseq/index.md

 DIRseq is a sequence-based method for predicting drug-interacting residues of an intrinsically disordered protein.
 For a central residue <em>n</em>, every other residue <em>i</em> contributes a multiplicative factor <em>f(i; n)</em>, which depends on the amino-acid type of residue <em>i</em> and the sequence distance |<em>i-n</em>|.
 The total factor of residue <em>n</em> is then converted to a propensity score via a sigmoid function.

 #### Reference:
-* M. MacAinsih, S. Qin, and H.-X. Zhou (2025).
+* M. MacAinsh, S. Qin, and H.-X. Zhou (2025).
 DIRseq as a method for predicting drug-interacting residues of intrinsically disordered proteins from sequences. eLife 14, [RP107470](https://elifesciences.org/articles/107470).

 #### Download source code
 You can download the javascript code, DIRseq.js, for DIRseq [here](js/DIRseq.js).
 To run, use the following command,